Automorphisms of the mapping class group of a nonorientable surface: Automorphisms of

 Now suppose that $d_i'=d_i$ for $1\le i\le k-1$ for some $k<n$.
 Consider the once-punctured annulus $A_k$, whose boundary is the union of $b_{k-1}$ and $b_k$.
 Let $u_k$ be the boundary of a small disc contained in $A_k$ and containing the puncture.
-Let $w_k$ be the expression for $t_{u_k}$ in terms of $t_{a_j}\in D$ and $t_{b_{k-1}}$, given by relation (R6) of \cite[Theorem 3.1]{LabPar}.
-Now $\varphi(w_k)$ is equal to a twist about the circle bounding a disc containing all punctures of the annulus $A_k'$, whose boundary is the union of $d_k$ and $d_{k-1}$.
+By (b) of Lemma \ref{L:D6} we can express $t_{u_k}$ in terms of Dehn twits of the tree By applying $\varphi$ to that expression and using Lemma \ref{L:D6} we obtain that $\varphi(t_{u_k})$ is equal to a twist about the curve bounding a disc containing all punctures of the annulus $A_k'$, whose boundary is the union of $d_k$ and $d_{k-1}$.
 As above, it follows that $d_k=d_k'$.